IrnesDuran/rubic-movies/README.md

 React Developer assignment

-The purpose of this assignment is to have candidates create a small web app so the Rubicon Team can have a better understanding of, and insight in the knowledge and the skill a candidate possesses.
-This makes it easier for you (and for us) to stand out from the crowd and present you in the best way possible.
 Assignment description:

 The app needs to have the functionalities of displaying the top 10 rated TV shows and the top 10 movies, a search function for both and a detail view for individual items.